Co-authored with: Sandro Cabral and Sergio Lazzarini

 Stage: R&R at Management Science.

-Stage: preparing for submission (target: SMJ).
+Stage: preparing for submission (target: ASQ).

 Co-authored with: Carlos Inoue and Sandro Cabral